Vellad: Demographics

-As of 2011 census, Vellad had a population of 25,875 with 12,985 (50.2%) males and 12,890 (49.8%) females.
+As of 2011 census, Vellad had a population of 25,875, with 12,985 (50.2%) males and 12,890 (49.8%) females.
 Vellad village spreads over an area of 80.94 km2 with 6,229 families residing in it.
-Average sex ratio was 993 lower than the state average of 1084.
-In Vellad, 9.7% of the population was under 6 years of age.
-Vellad had an average literacy of 95.85% higher than the state average of 94.00%; male literacy was 97% and female literacy was 94.7%.
+The average sex ratio was 993, lower than the state average of 1,084.
+In Vellad, 9.7% of the population was under the age of six.
+Vellad had an average literacy of 95.85%, higher than the state average of 94.00%; male literacy was 97% and female literacy was 94.7%.

 Economy

 The population depends on agriculture for their livelihood.
 The main commercial cash crop is rubber.
 There are two high schools within a radius of 3 km.

 Transportation

 The national highway passes through Taliparamba town.
 Goa and Mumbai can be accessed to the north and Cochin and Thiruvananthapuram to the south.
 Taliparamba has a bus station and buses are available to all parts of Kannur district.
 The road to the east of Iritty connects to Mysore and Bangalore, but buses to these cities are available only from Kannur, 22 km to the south.

 The nearest railway stations are Kannapuram and Kannur on the Mangalore-Palakkad line.
 Trains are available to almost all parts of India subject to advance booking over the internet.

 There are airports at Kannur, Mangalore and Calicut.
 All three are International airports with direct flights available only to Middle Eastern countries.